TestCentricity/testcentricity_web/README.md

 locally hosted instances of Firefox 48 or greater requires Marionette (aka geckodriver) and selenium-webdriver version 3.x, both of which are currently feature incomplete and potentially unstable.
 More information can be found [here](https://github.com/teamcapybara/capybara/issues/1710).

+TestCentricity™ will be updated to support testing with Selenium-WebDriver version 3.x as soon as a stable version is available that **fully** supports locally hosted instances of Chrome, Firefox, Safari, and IE web browsers.

 ## What's New
+###Version 2.3.3

+* Added device profile for iPhone 7 (iOS 10) with MS Edge browser.

+###Version 2.3.1

+* When testing using the remotely hosted browsers on the BrowserStack service, the BrowserStack Local instance is automatically started if the `TUNNELING`
+Environment Variable is set to `true`. `Environ.tunneling` will be set to true if the BrowserStack Local instance is succesfully started.
+* Added `TestCentricity::WebDriverConnect.close_tunnel` method to close BrowserStack Local instance when Local testing is enabled.
+Refer to the
+**Remotely hosted desktop and mobile web browsers** section for information on usage.

 ###Version 2.2.0